 - Weakness or numbness in your buttocks, legs, and feet.

-- Fever, chills, and abdominal (belly) or side pain.
+- Fever, chills, and belly or flank pain.

 - Blood in your urine or burning with urination.

 Call your doctor if:

 - Leaking urine is enough of a problem that you need to wear a pad to absorb it.